-Photography is an enjoyable and rewarding hobby, but if you’re a beginner it can be hard to know where to start.
+Photography is an enjoyable and rewarding hobby, but if you’re a beginner it can be tricky to know where to start.
 From choosing the right camera and setting it up, to understanding exposure and knowing how composition works – there’s a lot to figure out.

-We’d suggest, if you’re able to, going for a walk and trying your hand at street photography.
+If you’re able to, to begin with, we’d suggest going for a walk and trying your hand at street photography.
 This is all about capturing life as it happens, observing candid moments, and depicting them in artistic ways – usually without any central theme or topic.

 Food photography is another popular genre, and one that’s easily accessible to most people – not everyone goes for walks along the streets, but everyone eats.
 Food photography is more technical than street photography, as you need decent lighting and to be able to actively create your scene yourself.

-However, if you’re just starting out you can leave the more technical side for later, and just spend some time seeing if food photography is something that excites you.
+However, if you’re just starting out, you can leave the more technical side for later and, instead, spend some time seeing if food photography is something that excites you.
 If nothing else, it might inspire you to make some great looking meals!

 Authentic portrait photography relies on the photographer’s connection to the subject, and ideally, the camera becomes second nature.
 If you’ve always preferred taking pictures of people rather than landscapes, this might be a good place to begin.

-One challenge of portrait photography is that many elements are out of your control – the lighting, the weather etc – but you might find that to be part of the fun.
+One challenge of landscape photography is that many elements are out of your control – the lighting, the weather etc – but you might find that to be part of the fun.
 To begin with, you can try taking photos in your local park, or even your garden, if you have one, to figure out if this genre is for you.

 Remember that as you develop your photography skills, your interests might change over time.
-You may plan to get into food photography, but instead find it’s taking people’s portraits that makes you happiest.
+You may plan to get into food photography but, instead, find it’s taking people’s portraits that makes you happiest.
 This is all part of the journey, and part of the fun.

-2. Choosing a camera
+2. Choose a camera

 If you’re interested in learning photography, the first thing you’ll need is – unsurprisingly – a camera.
 Buying a decent camera doesn’t mean that you’ll instantly start taking good photos.
 But if you want to learn about photography, the natural first step is to learn about your camera, get used to the different settings, and get to work taking photos and gaining experience.

-The next step is to think about your budget.
+Then, it’s worth thinking about your budget.
 How much are you willing to spend?
 It’s helpful to be as specific as possible here, otherwise you might be overwhelmed with the range of cameras on offer.
 If you want to spend under £500 the options will seem never-ending, whereas if you know you want to spend around £350, looking at your choices and picking one will be much more manageable.

-If you’re serious about getting into photography, there’s no substitute for a DSLR camera is excellent and you can edit and control all aspects of your imagery.
+The photo quality of a DSLR camera is excellent and you can edit and control all aspects of your imagery.
 But the decisions don’t end here: even once you know the type of camera you want, the next step is choosing a brand: Nikon or Canon?
 Olympus or Sony?

-Choosing the right camera is important, so once you know what you want to use your camera for and have a budget, we recommend going into a camera shop and speaking to an expert (or, if you have any photographer friends, asking them for advice).
+Once you know what you want to use your camera for and have a budget, we recommend going into a camera shop and speaking to an expert (or, if you have any photographer friends, asking them for advice).
 You can search for your local camera shop online, or find your nearest Jessops store here.
 You can also buy a camera online – Jessops and Camera World are good places to start looking.

 However, it’s worth keeping in mind that good quality cameras today are all of an exceptionally high standard, so you don’t need to worry too much about this decision.
 Once you’ve purchased a camera you like that does the job and fits your budget, you can start developing your photography skills.